 How Concrete Wood Is Made

 The exact methods for creating concrete wood can be somewhat secretive but will vary greatly by manufacturer, most often concrete is manipulated with customized forms, stamping, staining, or a combination of all.
-The originator of the most realistic Concrete wood is JM Lifestyles, they go beyond the ordinary and include custom traits of old natural wood to create the “imperfections” typically associated with wooden planks, such as knots.

 How to Use It